 Solid-state electronic devices function through the ability to control the motion of electrons and holes in solids.
 While these CMOS devices have been responsible to the exceptional performance of computers today, there are certain fundamental limitations of modern semiconductor technology.
 Solid-state ionic devices that utilize the motion of ions can overcome some of these limits by being analog, which is more efficient for artificial intelligence applications, and being more resilient to extreme environments like high temperatures, ionizing radiation, and electromagnetic interference.
 The Li+ group is developing solid-state devices that also utilize ions, particularly oxygen vacancies, to store and process information.
 Students will learn to fabricate and test these ionic memory devices, as well as characterize the materials that these devices utilize.
 This project is ideally suited to students with an interest in chemistry or materials science in addition to semiconductors.

 Project 6.
-Structural color based on aerogel & nanoparticles (Prof. L. Jay Guo, Electrical Engineering and Computer Science)
+Localization and assembly of micro-fabricated particles (Prof. L. Jay Guo, Electrical Engineering and Computer Science)

 Project 8.
 Electrical Packaging for Silicon Nitride Quantum Chips (Prof. Zheshen Zhang, Electrical Engineering and Computer Science)